 It was fantastic to see elephants in their natural habitat.
 We mainly saw male elephants with their huge tusks of ivory, the mum and baby elephants go higher up the crater with different vegetation.
 The grass is apparently sweeter down the bottom where the males hang out but elephants are fairly solitary animals anyway.
 The females do come down sometimes but this is only temporary.
 The males head up the crater when he is ready to mate, the female leader can decide whether she is interested or not… girl elephant power (if that’s such a thing).

 Most people won’t agree as they aren’t the prettiest of animals but warthogs are super cute in my eyes, I first saw them in Hell’s Gate National Park in Kenya.
 It’s easy to tell their sex just by looking at them, the male has two sets of facial warts, is larger, and has longer tusks.
 They shelter in burrows at night which have been abandoned by other animals, they enter tail first and defend the entrance against predators with their menacing tusks.

 Bird watching in Ngorongoro

 Ngorongoro is home to around 500 species of birds.
-The mix of forests, canyons, grassland, lakes and marshes form an ideal habitat to an enormous variety of birds.
-During the rainy season you can see the arrival of Eurasian migrants at the open pools.
-White storks and Yellow Wagtails mingle with the local inhabitants; stilts, saddle bill storks, ibis, ruff and various species of ducks.
+The mix of forests, canyons, grassland, lakes, and marshes form an ideal habitat for an enormous variety of birds.
+During the rainy season, you can see the arrival of Eurasian migrants at the open pools.
+White storks and Yellow Wagtails mingle with the local inhabitants; stilts, saddle bill storks, ibis, ruff, and various species of ducks.

 Getting to Ngorongoro Conservation Area